aaronbloomfield/pdr/tutorials/02-gdb/index.md

 ### Changing a Variable's Value ###

 If you see that a variable has the wrong value, and you'd like to change that value in mid-stream before continuing execution, you can do this easily.
-Enter `set` followed by the variable, an equals symbol (`=`), and the value or expression.
+Enter `expr` followed by the type, then the variable, an equals symbol (`=`), and the value or expression.
 It's just like a C++ assignment statement but without the semi-colon at the end.
 For example:

 ```
-set x=5
+set variable x = 5
 ```

 The expression can be any C++ expression, including a function call.
 So a statement like this is legal:

 ```
-set y=countNegValues(list, num)
+set variable y = countNegValues(list, num)
 ```

-Assuming you have a countNegValues() method defined, of course.
+Assuming you have a `countNegValues()` method defined, of course.
 This would execute your function and then set the variable y to be whatever your function returns.

 Sometimes you want to actually execute a function "by hand" while the program is stopped, even if this function isn't what would normally be called at this point in the code.
 You can do this using the `set` command as shown above, or by making the function call the argument to the print command.
 For example, you could type: